COMPETITIVE

 Omoggle Ranks and ELO System

 Every Omoggle duel updates your ELO rating.
 Win and climb.
 Lose and drop.
-Eight rank tiers separate newcomers from the best faces on the platform.
+Nine rank tiers separate newcomers from the best faces on the platform.

 Rank Tiers

-The Omoggle ranking system splits players into eight tiers based on their accumulated ELO.
+The Omoggle ranking system splits players into nine tiers based on their accumulated ELO.
 Each tier represents a competitive bracket within the global Omoggle player base.
+The top two tiers — Slayer and Adam — also require a leaderboard position: holding 20,000+ ELO only earns them while you sit in the top 100 or top 20 respectively.

 | Tier | ELO Range | Description |